Communications

 Why Take a Communication Device?

-Having a reliable communication device that you know how to use is important, so if things go wrong in the outdoors, you can contact someone or raise the alarm and get help.
+Having a reliable communication device that you know how to use is essential, so if things go wrong, you can contact someone or raise the alarm and get help.

 • Getting lost or injured